theramiyer/blog/content/post/2017/metoo.md

 - humanism
 - retrospect
 title: '#MeToo and somewhere, #ItWasMe'
+summary: |
+  Did you click on the link to the post?
+Did you read the whole post?
+How many #MeToo posts did you (actually) read?
+How many of you know what the whole #MeToo campaign is about?
+Did you not read the post because you already knew what it was?
+As usual, the situation is multi-faceted.
 ---

 Did you click on the link to the post?
 Did you read the whole post?
 How many [#MeToo][20a8b3b9] posts did you (actually) read?
 How many of you know what the whole [#MeToo][20a8b3b9] campaign is about?
 Did you not read the post because you already knew what it was?
 As usual, the situation is multi-faceted.